+SARAH DEVEREUX WAS INVITED TO CONTRIBUTE AN ARTWORK COMPOSED OF TEXT AND DRAWING FOR ONLINE VIEWING.
+THIS CONVERSATION BETWEEN JAMES MERRIGAN AND THE ARTIST AIMS TO DRAW OUT A CONTEXT FOR THIS ARTWORK, WHILE ALSO BROACHING THE SUBJECT OF SEX AND ART.
 James Merrigan: After experiencing your BFA Degree show in the basement of a building on John’s Lane, Dublin, I was smitten.
 You disappeared off my radar for a couple of years until sometime in 2014 I caught the tail end of a thread of your perverted commentary on Facebook.
 There was an uncensored precision to it all that I equated to art, even though it was being displayed

 Victoria J. Dean, Niamh O’Doherty and Laura Smith Galway Arts Centre, 22 January – 26 February 2016 Boundaries and partitions are staple themes in Irish cultural production.
 Over the last 100 years the Irish have struggled with the realities of a physical border, alongside metaphysical, social and political divisions.
 In this centenary year, such themes convey the complexities of our national identity.
 The three artists in this exhibition all explore aspects of what borders mean in relation to the passage of time.